hashicorp/vault/website/source/api/secret/pki/index.html.md

 - `tidy_revocation_list` `(bool: false)` Specifies whether to tidy up the revocation list (CRL).

+- `tidy_revoked_certs` `(bool: false)` Set to true to expire all revoked certificates, even if their duration has not yet passed.
+This will cause these certificates to be removed from the CRL the next time the CRL is generated.

 - `safety_buffer` `(string: "")` Specifies  A duration (given as an integer number of seconds or a string; defaults to `72h`) used as a safety buffer to ensure certificates are not expunged prematurely; as an example, this can keep